An "Outstanding Mixed-Martial-Arts-Female-Comedy-Philosophy Novel."

 Published by Rare Bird Books.

-Advance praise for Contenders:
+Praise for Contenders:

 "Here's a book with a real fighting heart, and also a real loving heart, and you don't often see those two things together.
 Pick up Contenders and give it a read."